ijl/orjson/README.md

 Pretty-print output with an indent of two spaces.
 This is equivalent to `indent=2` in the standard library.
-Pretty printing is slower and the output larger. orjson is the fastest compared library at pretty printing and has much less of a slowdown to pretty print than the standard library does.
+Pretty printing is slower and the output larger.
 This option is compatible with all other options.

 ```python
 >>> import orjson